Humps in Motzkin paths and standard Young tableaux in a $(2,1)$-hook: Acknowledgements

 \section{Acknowledgements}

 The author was supported by the Natural Science Foundation of Hunan Province (2021JJ40186).
-The author is grateful to an anonymous for providing helpful advice to improve some results of the paper.
+The author is grateful to anonymous for providing helpful advice that improved some of the paper's results.

 \end{sloppypar}